geoffreylink/Projects/readme.md

 * [Do rigid, long-term goals turn Agile Projects into Waterfall Projects?](https://medium.com/@teunhompe/scrum-loves-deadlines-an-end-to-the-holy-debate-3b172b458605)
 * [6 questions you must answer to identify your best way to implement AI](https://venturebeat.com/2018/06/14/6-questions-you-must-answer-to-identify-your-best-way-to-implement-ai/)

-## What is the Rule of 3 for Presenting Decision Options to Senior Managers
+## What is the Rule of 3 for Presenting Decision Options to Senior Managers?
 1) Present 3 options
 2) Pick one
 3) Explain why you picked the option you did